 Ms. Callon holds a law degree from the University of Western Ontario and is a member of the Law Society of Upper Canada.
-She is currently a member of the senior management team of the Canadian Securities Transition Office.
+She is currently Chief Legal Officer of the Canadian Securities Transition Office, the organization established by the federal government to implement a national securities regulator.
 Ms. Callon has held a variety of senior positions, including Vice-President & Associate General Counsel, Canadian Imperial Bank of Commerce and advisor to the Ontario Securities Commission.
-In 2005, she graduated from the Directors Education Program sponsored by the Institute of Corporate Directors Corporate Governance

-College and the Rotman School of Management which included specific training on the board's role in enhancing human performance, including the appointment, evaluation, compensation and renewal of an organization's executive team.
+In 2012, she obtained the Human Resources and Compensation Committee Certified (H.R.C.C.C.) designation from The Directors College (a joint venture of McMaster University and The Conference Board of Canada).
+In 2005, she graduated from the Directors Education Program sponsored by the Institute of Corporate Directors Corporate Governance College and the Rotman School of Management which included specific training on the board's role in enhancing human performance, including the appointment, evaluation, compensation and renewal of an organization's executive team.
 She is a member of the Board of Directors of Community MicroSkills Development Centre and Chair of its corporate governance committee which is responsible for, among other things, succession planning and performance evaluation of the Community MicroSkills Development Centre's executive director.

 Mr. Copeland has a wide range of experience in Executive Compensation.
-He has held the position of Chairman of the Compensation Committee on several companies including Toronto Hydro Corporation, RioCan Real Estate Investment Trust, Danier Leather Inc., Chesswood Income Trust, The Pioneer Group Inc., M.D.C.
-Holdings, Inc. and Entertainment One Ltd. Mr. Copeland is well versed and up-to-date with compensation systems and benefit programs at all levels.
+He has held the position of Chairman of the Compensation Committee on several companies including Toronto Hydro Corporation, RioCan Real Estate Investment Trust, Danier Leather Inc., Chesswood Group Limited, The Pioneer Group Inc., MDC Partners Inc. and Entertainment One Ltd. Mr. Copeland is well versed and up-to-date with compensation systems and benefit programs at all levels.
 Mr. Copeland has also been the Chief Executive Officer of several organizations and in that role has the business experience of being the ultimate decision maker, together with the organizations' boards of directors and compensation committees, as applicable, regarding compensation issues.

-Mr. Bastable has considerable experience in executive compensation matters from his years as the Chief Executive Officer of a publicly traded company, and as a member of the compensation committees of several boards on which he serves or has served as a director, including the compensation committees of Royal LePage Ltd. and McMaster University.
+Mr. Bastable has considerable experience in executive compensation matters from his years as the Chief Executive Officer of a publicly traded company, and as a member of the compensation committees of several boards on which he serves or has served as a director.
+Mr. Bastable is a Fellow of the Institute of Charted Accountants in Ireland.
+He is currently Chairman of Cushman & Wakefield Ltd. His past business experience includes positions as Chief Financial Officer, and Chief Executive Officer of Royal LePage Ltd. He currently serves as a Trustee of Brookfield Office Properties Canada Real Estate Investment Trust and is a member of its Audit Committee, and Chair of its Governance and Nominating Committee.
+He is also a member of the Independent Review Committee of Brandes Investment Partners & Co.
+He has significant board and committee experience with not-for-profit organizations including as Chair of the Board of Governors and member of the compensation committee of McMaster University in Hamilton, Ontario.
 He is familiar with the structure of compensation systems and related benefit programs, and is experienced in executive performance evaluation.
-See section 11.2 under the heading "Relevant Education and Experience" for more information on Mr. Bastable's education and experience.